Weather forecasting folklore

 Old ways of predicting changes in the weather

-It is well known that when the weather is warm and dry the air pressure tends to be higher whereas in periods of bad weather, with wind and rain, the air pressure is normally lower.
-Old style barometers indicated the air pressure using a column of mercury which moved slightly up in high pressure times and dropped slightly as the low pressure approached, hence the mercury 'falling' was an indication of bad weather on the way.
+It is well known that when the weather is warm and dry, the air pressure tends to be higher than in periods of bad weather.
+In the wind and rain, the air pressure is normally lower.
+The old style barometers which were on walls in many houses indicated the air pressure using a column of mercury which moved slightly up in times of high pressure and dropped slightly as the low pressure approached.
+Hence the mercury 'falling' was an indication of bad weather on the way.

 Cloud formations and wind directions associated with changing weather

-I am sure that there were numerous well-known ways of predicting the weather in the past when people couldn't access sophisticated weather forecasts.
+I am sure that there were numerous well-known ways of predicting the weather in the past when people couldn't access sophisticated weather forecasts as we can today.
 Probably people would have learnt the meanings of cloud formations and wind strength and direction for forecasting the weather.
 However, the above are the only common sayings that I used to hear.
 My parents and my grandparents would probably have heard more.
-I did have a look for more on the internet and there were quite a number of weather sayings, but I never heard any of them said so can't vouch for them.
+I did have a look for more on the internet and there were quite a number of weather sayings there, but I never heard any of them said so can't vouch for them.